Dementia risk reduction

 - NICE has published public health guidance on mid-life actions to reduce the risk of dementia and frailty in later life.

-- Public Health England, in conjunction with Alzheimer’s Research UK and Alzheimer’s Society has undertaken a pilot study to assess the feasibility of extending the dementia component of the NHS Health Check to include 40-64 year olds, offering information to help this group of people understand the measures they can take to help reduce their risk of dementia.
+- Public Health England, using insight from a joint pilot with Alzheimer’s Research UK and Alzheimer’s Society extended the dementia component of the NHS Health Check to include 40–64-year olds, offering information to help this group of people understand the measures they can take to help reduce their risk of dementia.

 - We are committed to improving the understanding of the risk factors associated with dementia, in terms of their significance, impact and ways to mitigate the risk.